lacanoid/pgddl/README.md

-DDL extractor functions  for PostgreSQL
+DDL eXtractor functions  for PostgreSQL
 =======================================

 This is an SQL-only extension for PostgreSQL that provides uniform functions for generating